paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 -->

-In the following sections, the analysis of RWN is reproduced, some relevant questions from the perspective of a spatial modeler are asked, and the data are reanalyzed.
+In the following sections, the analysis of RWN is reproduced, some relevant questions from the perspective of an independent researcher with expertise in spatial analysis are asked, and the data are reanalyzed.

 # Reproducing SWN